mlswg/mls-protocol/draft-ietf-mls-protocol.md

     leaf node was proposed for addition, even if it is expired at these later points in the protocol.

-* Verify that the `membership` field has the appropriate contents for the context in which the KeyPackage is being validated (as defined in
+* Verify that the `leaf_node_source` field has the appropriate value for the context in which the LeafNode is being validated (as defined in
   {{ratchet-tree-node-contents}}).

 * Verify that the following fields in the KeyPackage are unique among the